andris9/node-markdown/README.md

 This project is deprecated in favor of [chjj/marked](https://github.com/chjj/marked).
 I never created the parser myself, the module was created in the early days of node as a wrapper for an existing browser based parser [Showdown](http://attacklab.net/showdown/) so if you are using this module and have problems with the parsing logic, I can't help you much as I'm not familiar with the inner details.

+Pull requests are still welcomed - if you find a bug and fix it, then I'll pull the change in but I won't be fixing the bugs myself.
+Sorry for that.

 node-markdown
 =============